sderen/terraform-azure-devops-self-hosted-agent-on-aws/README.md

 You can check example folder for a sample usage.

-Please check Microsoft Docs (https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops) for instructions that needs to be done on Azure Devops part.
+Please check Microsoft Docs (https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops) for instructions that needs to be followed on Azure Devops part.